Polyconseil/aioamqp/docs/index.rst

 .. aioamqp documentation master file, created by sphinx-quickstart on Wed Mar 19 15:35:53 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to aioamqp's documentation
 ==================================

 Aioamqp is a library to connect to an amqp broker.
-It uses asyncio under the hood
+It uses asyncio under the hood.

 Limitations